jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/virtual/dedicated_storage_install_kubernetes.rst

 .. important::

-   **This step is required only if the StarlingX OpenStack application (stx-openstack) will be installed.**
+   This step is required only if the StarlingX OpenStack application (|prefix|-openstack) will be installed.

 #. **For OpenStack only:** Assign OpenStack host labels to the worker nodes in
-   support of installing the stx-openstack manifest/helm-charts later:
+   support of installing the |prefix|-openstack manifest/helm-charts later:

    .. parsed-literal::